macieksieron/projects/README.md

 1) cv - website with my cv

 ## flutter, dart
-1) landlord manager - mobile app for creating (from google maps) and managing you plot by drawing objects etc.
+1) landlord manager - mobile app for creating (from google maps) and managing you plot by drawing objects etc. (contains also database)